joelsernamoreno/BadUSB-Cable/README.md

 1. Create the 49-micronucleus.rules file in the /etc/udev/rules.d/ directory.
 2. Copy the contents to the file you just created: https://github.com/micronucleus/micronucleus/wiki/Ubuntu-Linux
-3. Restart the computer or run the following command to update the UDEV rules: udevadm control --reload-rules
+3. Reboot the computer or run the following command to update the UDEV rules: udevadm control --reload-rules
 4. Download Micronucleus with the following command: git clone https://github.com/micronucleus/micronucleus.git
 5. Access the Micronucleus/Commandline directory with the following command: cd micronucleus/commandline
 6. Compile with the following command: make
 7. Access the Micronucleus/Commandline directory with the following command: cd ~/.arduino15/packages/digistump/tools/micronucleus/2.0a4/
 8. Create a backup of Micronucleus with following command: mv micronucleus micronucleus.old
 9. Copy the latest version of Micronucleus to this directory with the following command: cp ~/PATH/micronucleus/commandline/micronucleus .
-10. Restart
+10. Reboot

 ## Upload Payloads